devops329/devops/instruction/security/security.md

 1. Only port 3306 is open to network requests.
 1. The database server is on a private network.
 1. Only authorized devices can access the server over the network.
-1. Authorized devices are can only make requests using an encrypted protocol.
+1. Authorized devices can only make requests using an encrypted protocol.
-1. The authorized devices credentials are rotated hourly.
+1. The authorized devices' credentials are rotated hourly.
 1. The types of SQL queries that the device can make are restricted and can only return the amount of data that is required for their role.
 1. All authentication and queries to the database is immutably logged.
 Anomalies trigger an alert.
 1. Request metrics are tracked.
 Anomalies trigger an alert.